 I’m by no means excusing poor behavior or victim shaming.
-I’m only saying as females, we have to do whatever we can to stay safe at all times.
+I’m only saying as travelers and especially females, we have to do whatever we can to stay safe at all times.
 That includes never leaving your drink unattended or accepting drinks from strangers.

 I think by now, most people have learned that it’s best to leave the flashy jewelry behind when you travel.
-However, I’m in several travel groups on Facebook and almost weekly someone posts about having their phone stolen.
+However, I read plenty of stories about tourists having their phone stolen.
 Why?
-Because phone snatching in common in many places and we have them in our hands just about all the time!
+Because phone snatching in common in many places and we have them in our hands just about all the time.

 The best way to avoid this is keep your phone in your bag.
-It’s one thing to take it out for photos or to use it but having it out at all times just makes you a target.
+It’s one thing to take it out for photos or to use it but having it out at all times – or setting on the table when you are eating – makes you a target.
 There’s a good chance you could get distracted and next thing you know your phone is gone.
 Have you ever tried to get a replacement phone in another country?
 It’s not fun.

-Safe solo travel means doing your due diligence when it comes to booking tours and activities.
-One travel safety tip is to always check out the reviews on websites such as Google, Tripadvisor and Yelp.
+Safe travel means doing your due diligence when it comes to booking tours and activities.
+One of the best travel safety tips is to always check out the reviews on websites such as Google, Tripadvisor and Yelp.
 You can even Google them to see if they have been in the news or if they have had any accidents.

 Same goes for choosing a cheap quote for a service or tour.
 Everyone wants to save money when they travel but putting yourself into sketchy or unsafe situation on tours to spend less is not the way to do it.
 Make sure the tour operators have the proper equipment and licenses.

-Also, be careful booking tours and services through third parties and if you do, verify it’s a reliable third party like Viator or Get Your Guide.
+Also, be careful booking tours and services through third parties and if you do, verify it’s a more reliable third party like Viator.

-Everyone has their own way of traveling and doing thing.
+I realize that everyone has their own way of traveling and doing things.
 What works for one person might not work for another.
-These tips are just a few of the travel safety tips I’ve learned from traveling.
+These reminders are just a few of the travel safety tips I’ve learned from traveling that work for everyone.
 How do you stay safe when you travel?
 Let me know what I missed in the comments.